mbolatti/csvmanager/README.md

 ```bash
 docker-compose up --build
 ```
-   The application will be available in http://localhost:8090
+If everything works well the application will be available in http://localhost:8090

+**Note**: sometimes the process fails because it can't create the user for the database.
+If this happens just relaunch the command.

 ## Using
    The API is managed through Swagger interface on http://localhost:8090/swagger-ui/index.html